 Baker was born in 1916 in Troy, New York and joined the U.S. Army after graduating from high school.
 After Army basic training he was sent to fight in World War II.

 By June 19, 1944, he was serving as a private in Company A of the 105th Infantry Regiment, 27th Infantry Division.
-On that day, on Saipan in the Marianas Islands, he advanced ahead of his unit with a bazooka and destroyed a Japanese emplacement that was firing on his company.
+On that day, on Saipan in the Marianas Islands, he advanced ahead of his unit with a bazooka and destroyed a Japanese position that was firing on his company.
 Several days later, he single-handedly attacked and killed two groups of Japanese soldiers.

 When a comrade was wounded while trying to carry him to safety, Baker insisted that he be left behind.
 At his request, his comrades left him propped against a tree and gave him a pistol, which had eight bullets remaining.